code-monad/ckb-analyzer/README.md

 ### Run Marci

-Marci is the frontend service of CKBAnalyzer.
+Marci is the frontend service of CKB Node Probe.
 You can find it in the submodule [frontend/Marci](./frontend/Marci)
 ```shell
 cd frontend/Marci